Grouped Discrete Representation for Object-Centric Learning: Conclusion

 \section{Conclusion}

-We propose to decompose features into attributes by empirically grouping template feature vectors in the codebook into multiple attribute sets.
-This technique improves the mainstream Transformer- and Diffusion-based OCL methods in both convergence and generalizability.
-Our method also shows interesting and intuitive interpretability in terms of attribute-level discrete representation patterns.
-We basically modify the VAE part of OCL models, suggesting broader application to other VAE-related models.
+We propose grouped discrete representation in VAE to guide OCL training better.
+This technique improves the mainstream Transformer- and Diffusion-based OCL methods in both convergence and generalization.
+Although self-supervision cannot guarantee different groups learn different human-readable attributes, our method still exhibits interesting and interpretable patterns in attribute-level discrete representations.
+Fundamentally, we only modify the VAE part of OCL models, indicating broader applicability to other VAE-based models.